 Swedish skier Anja Pärson is another female to have won races in all five FIS disciplines, as well as amassing six Olympic medals – the most of any athlete on this list, with one gold, one silver and four bronze.
 Perhaps most amazingly of all, she miscued a jump in the 2010 Games while trying to catch Lindsey Vonn in the downhill event, failing to land a 60m jump.
 She got right back up and won bronze the very next day.

-If you’ve been inspired by the last two weeks in South Korea or by this list of incredible women, why not look into taking ski lessons of your own?
+If you’ve been inspired by the Olympics in South Korea or by this list of incredible women, why not look into taking ski lessons of your own?
 There’s no better time to start than today.